HerrerAaron/WeatherWatch/README.md

 - Graceful error handling for invalid cities
 - Search history to easily go back to previously searched cities
 - Loading states during data fetching
-- Responsive design that dynamically changes with weather conditions
+- Background that changes based on weather conditions and time of day

 ## About